 - 1. Start the engine and let it warm few minutes so that oil suction is easier. - 2.
 Stop the engine and remove the key from the panel. - 3.
-Connect a disposal hose to the drain pump and place a container under the disposal hose.
+Remove the oil gauge from the oil pipe.
+Insert the electric pump hose right down to the bottom of the pipe.
+Turn on the pump.